-For those with minor children, a will is imperative to provide for guardianship and trusts in the event of the death of both parents.
+For those with minor children, a will is imperative to provide for guardianship and trust in the event of the death of both parents.

-Our wills, estates, and trusts practice at Mast Law Firm has over four decades of experience with meeting the needs of our clients and their families.
-We have followed our estate plans from drafting and execution, through revision, and all the way through probate administration and final distribution.
-With careful drafting, a will can survive all of these steps intact, minimize taxes, and weather any challenges that dissenters attempt to make.
+Our wills, estates, and trusts practice at Mast Law Firm have over four decades of experience in meeting the needs of our clients and their families.
+We have followed our estate plans from drafting and execution to revision, probate administration, and final distribution.
+With careful drafting, a will can survive all of these steps intact, minimize taxes, and whether any challenges that dissenters attempt to make.

 An estate plan is not limited to a will; you can set up a variety of legal arrangements to safeguard your assets.
-Trusts can hold assets for safekeeping, and your estate plan can also encompass living wills, powers of attorney, and Social Security planning.
-Our attorneys can handle all of these matters.
-Call our Smithfield, North Carolina office at (919) 934-6187, or toll free at (800) 280-6676 or our Cleveland/Garner office at (919) 661-2005.
-You can also contact us through this web site.
-For more information on our legal practices visit our legal services page.
+Trusts can hold assets for safekeeping, and your estate plan can also encompass living wills and powers of attorney, Our attorneys can handle all of these matters.
+Call our Smithfield, North Carolina office at (919) 934-6187, or toll-free at (800) 280-6676 or our Cleveland/Garner office at (919) 661-2005.
+You can also contact us through this website.
+For more information on our legal practices, visit our legal services page.